bonnie-mcconnell/promptops/README.md

 ## Design Decisions

-**Three circuit breakers** Chat completions, embeddings and LLM judging are three seperate OpenAI calls to different models that can each fail independently.
+**Three circuit breakers:** Chat completions, embeddings and LLM judging are three seperate OpenAI calls to different models that can each fail independently.
 A single shared breaker would mean an embeddings outage incorrectly blocks chat completions too, or that a judge outage incorrectly blocks the main optimization path, even though the two aren't related failures.
 Each upstream dependency gets its own breaker.

-**FLAT vector index, not HNSW.** RediSearch supports both.
+**FLAT vector index, not HNSW:** RediSearch supports both.
 HNSW is faster at scale but approximate, meaning it can miss the true nearest neighbor in exchange for speed.
 At this project's actual data volume (a cache, not a corpus), FLAT's exact brute-force search costs single-digit milliseconds.
 Using HNSW would mean trading correctness for a speedup that would never be realized.

-**Wilcoxon signed-rank test, not a paired t-test**, for comparing prompt variants.
+**Wilcoxon signed-rank test, not a paired t-test:** for comparing prompt variants.
 A t-test assumes the paired differences are roughly normally distributed, which is reasonable for large samples of continuous data, but less reliable for a bounded 1–10 LLM-judge scale with a modest sample size as in this project.
 Wilcoxon works on the ranks of the differences instead of their raw magnitudes, which is more robust to that shape of data.
 The harness reports both a p-value and a median-difference effect size, since a statistically detectable difference and a practically meaningful one aren't the same.

-**The LLM judge is a different model than the one being evaluated** (`gpt-4o` judging `gpt-4o-mini` output), is done specifically to reduce self-preference bias (the documented tendency of LLM judges to rate their own model family's output more favorably).
+**The LLM judge is a different model than the one being evaluated:**
+(`gpt-4o` judging `gpt-4o-mini` output), is done specifically to reduce self-preference bias (the documented tendency of LLM judges to rate their own model family's output more favorably).
 Which variant is shown to the judge